-- HCPS Committee and Implementation Structure - HCPS One-page Blueprint Overview: Elevating Educators - HCPS Feedback Analysis February 2, 2022 - Talent Pathways Needs Assessment (Link not available for draft) - HCPS Research & Program Evaluation
+- HCPS Committee and Implementation Structure - HCPS One-page Blueprint Overview: Elevating Educators - HCPS Feedback Analysis February 2, 2022 - HCPS Research & Program Evaluation - Recruit to Hire Leadership Presentation 2-24-23

 32. Teacher Diversity Projections

 Use the table below to indicate the current and projected total number of students and teachers within the school system, including the percentage by gender and race/ethnicity.
 If gaps exist between the diversity of the school system's students and teaching staff, develop projections to narrow those gaps.
 If no gaps exist, set projections to ensure the school system will maintain a diverse teaching corps.